TL; DR: Product Mindset and Ownership in Scrum Teams

 ⏰ The Crazy8 exercise of the product mindset workshop requires 30 to 60 minutes, depending on the size of the team and the number iterations.

 - 7 ideation techniques to supercharge your next workshop

 - How to: Run a Crazy Eights exercise to generate design ideas.

 6. Ordering of the Ideation Outcome

 Now that we have identified new and valuable feature ideas, we finalize the ideation by collectively ordering the outcome from a customer value perspective.
 The ordering exercise is not supposed to overrule the Product Owner’s prerogative of defining the content and the ordering of the Product Backlog.
-Its primary purpose is closure as well as getting an understanding of which ideas the Development Team members support.
+Its primary purpose is closure as well as getting an understanding of which ideas the Developers support.
 Two energizing, similar yet not identical exercises can help with the ordering: